Types Of Assets To Include On Your Mortgage Application

 Here’s a quick tip when you’re filling out your mortgage application: Don’t underestimate the importance of including all of your assets.
-It could make a difference in the type of mortgage and interest rate you receive.
+It could make a difference in the type of mortgage you qualify for and interest rate you receive.

-We’ll walk you through the assets you should include so you make sure you get the right mortgage loan for you.
+We’ll walk you through the assets you should include to make sure you get the right mortgage loan for you.

 Why Reporting All Your Assets Matters

 When a lender goes over your home loan application, they’ll take a look at your credit score, total monthly debt and total monthly income as well as your overall net worth.
 Your net worth matters because it tells your lender how much money – between your income and assets – you really have.

 You might wonder how net worth is calculated.
 Your lender will subtract all of the debts you owe from your total assets in order to calculate your net worth, which will give them a better picture of how much money you actually have.

 Your net worth allows a lender to get a better picture of how you will make your mortgage payments, down payment and closing costs.

 They’ll also take your assets into consideration to determine how you’d make your payments if you lost your job – could you stay afloat for a few months?
 Your lender can decide how risky of a borrower you are by taking a look at not only checking and savings accounts, but also the amount of equity you have tied up in assets.

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.